pound-puppies/animal-advocacy/README.md

 *****************************************
 ## Project Plan
-* Data acquired from
+* Data acquired and join were from Dallasopendata and austin animal center
-    * Files were djownuloaded and
+    * Files were downloaded and converted to dataframes from xls format
-* It contained ** rows and ** columns**
+* It contained 197204 rows and 197204 columns 23
 * The data was aquired on **10 JULY 2023**
-* Each row represents an animals detection
+* Each row represents a specific animals
-* Each column represents a feature of the access event
+* Each column represents a feature of that animal
 * Prepare data